outovhush/revops-portfolio/README.md

 Hey there!
 I'm Andrew 👋

 Ever heard of Revenue Operations (RevOps)?
 It's shaking things up a bit.
-Imagine a superhero Go-To-Marlet team where sales, marketing, and customer service all work together aligned perfectly to bring in more revenue.
-And the infrastructure is robust and up-todate, and the workflow automation ensures that work is done in most efficient way.
-That's what the RevOps do!
-More companies, expecially in SMB are catching on, realising it's not just a fad, but a real thing.
+Imagine a superhero Go-To-Market team where sales, marketing, and customer service all work together aligned perfectly to bring in more revenue.
+And the infrastructure is robust and up-to-date, and the workflow automation ensures that work is done in most efficient way.
+That's what the RevOps does!
+More companies, especially in SMB are catching on, realising it's not just a fad, but a real thing.

 So, why am I the right person for RevOps?
 Well, I've done a quite bit of many things.
 I can see the big picture for a company strategic pursuits but also know how to get things done and aligned day-to-day.
 It's like being able to plan an awesome party and also know how to set up the decorations.
 I'm good at talking to different teams, understanding what they need, and finding ways to balance their needs and hit the revenue goals.